l1siki-dev/okinawa_gametheory/README.md

 * Give Okinawa a clear role like Hokkaido has.

 ---
-# Lie 5: "Okinawa local newspaper is on Okinawans' side."
+# 5: "Okinawa local newspaper is on Okinawans' side."

 "Okinawa media is on Okinawans' side."
 This is a lie.